SanaFed/LSE_DA_NHS_analysis/README.md

 08/10/2022 - Visualisations;
 15/10/2022 - Exploration of Twitter data;
 22/10/2022 - Recommendations;
-24/10/2022 - Preparing video presentation and submitting files.
+24/10/2022 - Preparing video presentation and submitting files;
+covid_cases_mnth.xlsx was added to the repository (used additionally in the analysis).